 When you close your eyes and think of heaven, what do you see?
 On earth as it is in heaven.

-Matthew Sleeth, MD, is the author of Serve God, Save the Planet and 24/6.
+Matthew Sleeth, MD, is the author of Serving God, Saving the Planet and 24/6.
 A former chief of staff and emergency room director, Dr. Sleeth left his practice to teach, preach, and write about biblical stewardship.
 A highly sought after speaker, Dr. Sleeth has spoken at more than 1,000 churches, campuses, and events, including serving as the monthly guest preacher at The Washington National Cathedral.
 Recognized by Newsweek as one of the nation’s most influential evangelical leaders, Dr. Sleeth is the executive director of Blessed Earth and founder of the Seminary Stewardship Alliance.